pwintz/pwintz.github.io/_uc_uaw_ase_2022-2025_contract/bx_35-workspace-and-instructional-support_2022-2025.md

 ---

 <div class="lvl1"><b>A.</b> The University shall provide access to required facilities, services, texts and instructional support.
 Access to required facilities, services, texts, and instructional support will not be unreasonably denied.
-These required facilities, services, texts and instructional support may include, if applicable:</div>
+These required facilities, services, texts and instructional support may include, if applicable:

 <div class="lvl2"><b>1.</b> Office and desk space, telephone,</div>
 <div class="lvl2"><b>2.</b> A computer,</div>